apache/tvm/docs/install/from_source.rst

       cmake ..
       make -j4

   - You can also use Ninja build system instead of Unix Makefiles.
-It is said that Ninja runs faster than Makefiles.
+It can be faster to build than using Makefiles.

   .. code:: bash